onesinus/technical-test/README.md

 # technical-test
-This repo is for technical test with python
+This repo is for technical test using python 3.8.2